Learn Solidity: Easy to Learn, Hard to Master?

 Blockchain is full of unknown unknowns despite using a programming language that is “easy” to learn.
 This is why hacks are so common.

-But mastering the ecosystem does not happen overnight.
+But mastering the ecosystem does not happen in a matter of days.

 Do you want to master the ecosystem?
 Apply now to our fully remote solidity bootcamp.